CATALPAresearch/moodle-mod_openchat/README.md

 # Open a Moodle course of you choice and add openchat as an activity to your course.

+# Provide a host URL and API key of your OpenWebUI instance.

 ```

 ## Download

-You can [download](https://github.com/catalparesearch/mod_openchat/releases/tag/latest) the latest installable version of *openchat* for Moodle 3.11.
+You can [download](https://github.com/catalparesearch/mod_openchat/releases/tag/latest) the latest installable version of *openchat* for Moodle 3.11. or 4.x.

 ## Getting into Development
 Client-side code is located in the folder vue/.
 The file view.php contains the root DOM element of the video player.
 The webservice for accessing Moodle database can be found at db/external.php.